maziac/dezogif/documentation/AsynchronousBreak.md

 Next.

 With it, **Pause in VS Code stops the program** wherever it is, and breakpoints and memory can be inspected without touching the machine.
+For a program that does not use the Copper this costs nothing but the cable and the port selection below.

 The debugger's half needs the serial cable on **joy port 2**.
 The stub's own screen says which you have, on the line under the port selection: `PC break: